'Sorry, I Can’t Stay Over' Versus Showing Friends My CPAP for the First Time

 I feel very lucky for their support and understanding.
 When I use the CPAP, I feel much better and I love that it does not disrupt my friends' and family's sleep.
 I prefer the silly conversation about my machine prior to each new stay over.

 How do you handle invitations to stay over at someone's house?
 Do you decline, or do you accept?
 Do you explain about your CPAP?
-What reactions have you received?
+What reactions have you received while using CPAP around friends?
 Share with us in the comments below!